How do they know if your brain stem has died?

 - Simplifying and expediting the necessary permission to secondary and tertiary care hospitals to retrieve organs from brain dead person.

-- Both the government and private hospitals should be incentivised /motivated to retrieve organs and transplant them by cutting the bureaucratic red tape.
+- Both the government and private hospitals should be incentivized/motivated to retrieve organs and transplant them by cutting the bureaucratic red tape.

 - Government and private sector to commit financial support for economically challenged/ BPL persons to go for the organ transplant.